K-type star

 hotter classes.

-Giant stars can be of a K-type, including supergiants and
+Giant stars can also be of a K-type,

 Example K-type stars include Arcturus (a red giant),